Uzbekistan trip adviser Uzbekistan trip adviser Uzbekistan trip adviser

 range from outdoor activities, such as hiking, trekking, rock-climbing, to exploration of its rich archeological and religious history.

-In 2005, the number of tourists visited Uzbekistan amounted 240,000 from 117 countries.
 It is supposed the country has the opportunity to accept more than 1 million tourists per year.
 Currently there are over 4,000 historical monuments and places of recreation, and more than 500 enterprises manufacturing souvenirs in the country.
 Each autumn travel industry of the country holds International Tourism Fair.

 Climate and nature advantages